siyanghao/TriggerBox/README.md

  - flahing and buzzing with programmed pattern,
  - trigger out put sent out simultaneously, gate keeps high.
 - Another Trigger input will disarm the system, with a flash, buzz and trigger output.
+## Software
+- TriggerBox arduino code to drive the box
+- TriggerFinder: {rising falling] = TriggerFinder( High, Low, State)
+ - Matlab function for postprocessing the trigger siganl
+ - Digitize: Set any value lower than Low to 0 and anyvalue higher than High to 5
+ - Derivation and find peak to find all rising and falling edge
+- Beepfinder:
+ - short time fourier transfromation (STFT) to present a time history of spectrum
+ - Cross corelation to find a beep pattern on the STFT